Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Background

-\citeauthor{Lamba2020} used a multi-layered time-dependent graph for investigating the tool diffusion of 12 quality assurance tools within the \emph{npm} ecosystem~\cite{Lamba2020}---without explicitly using this terminology.
-Although there are several similarities to our work on the first sight, the used theory framework on the diffusion of innovations by \citeauthor{Rogers2003} does not apply on the general case of communication as \citeauthor{Rogers2003} states: Diffusion of innovations is ``a special type of communication, in that the messages are concerned with new ideas.
-Communication is a process in which participants create and share information with one another to reach a mutual understanding.'' \cite{Rogers2003} Since we are modelling communication in general, the theory framework by Rogers does not apply to our research.
+\citet{Lamba2020} used a multi-layered time-dependent graph for investigating the tool diffusion of 12 quality assurance tools within the \emph{npm} ecosystem---without explicitly using this terminology.
+Although there are several similarities to our work at first sight, the used theoretical framework on the diffusion of innovations by \citet{Rogers2003} does not apply in the general case of communication as \citet{Rogers2003} states: Diffusion of innovations is ``a special type of communication, in that the messages are concerned with new ideas.
+Communication is a process in which participants create and share information to reach a mutual understanding.'' \cite{Rogers2003} Since we are modelling the exchange of information in general without any prior knowledge of its novelty value, the theory framework by Rogers does not apply to our research.
 Therefore, we explicitly use the term information diffusion in this study.

-\citeauthor{Nia2010} investigated edge transitivity and the introduced error through the aggregation over time \cite{Nia2010}.
-They showed for the mailings lists of three open-source projects (Apache, Perl, and MySQL) that the clustering coefficient and the 2-path counts are both robust to data aggregation across large intervals (over one year) even though such aggregation may lead to transitive faults.
+\citet{Nia2010} investigated edge transitivity and the introduced error through the aggregation over time.
+They showed for the mailings lists of three open-source projects (Apache, Perl, and MySQL) that the clustering coefficient and the 2-path counts are robust to data aggregation across large intervals (over one year) even though such aggregation may lead to transitive faults.
 However, the results are only valid for time-aggregated systems.
-This implies that the findings do not apply to our research on and modelling of information diffusion as the spread of information is a highly dynamic, time-dependent process.
+This implies that the findings do not apply to our research on and the modelling of information diffusion as the spread of information is a highly dynamic, time-dependent process.